JuliaGPU/CUDA.jl/docs/src/usage/memory.md

 When your application performs a lot of memory operations, the time spent during GC might increase significantly.
 This happens more often than it does on the CPU because GPUs tend to have smaller memories and more frequently run out of it.
-When that happens, CuArrays invokes the Julia garbage collector, which then needs to scan objects to see if they can be freed to get back some GPU memory.
+When that happens, CUDA invokes the Julia garbage collector, which then needs to scan objects to see if they can be freed to get back some GPU memory.

-To avoid having to depend on the Julia GC to free up memory, you can directly inform CuArrays.jl when an allocation can be freed (or reused) by calling the `unsafe_free!` method.
+To avoid having to depend on the Julia GC to free up memory, you can directly inform CUDA.jl when an allocation can be freed (or reused) by calling the `unsafe_free!` method.
 Once you've done so, you cannot use that array anymore:

 ```julia-repl